Disappearance of Michele Anne Harris: Defense

 Cal's defense focused mainly on creating reasonable doubt about the prosecution's case to establish his actual innocence.
 In addition to the absence of a body or weapon despite extensive searches of the surrounding countryside, and Cal's full cooperation with the police, they noted that the first troopers to enter the house had not seen any blood nor smelled anything that suggested a recent cleanup effort.
-Lee, who based his testimony on photos taken during the investigation, admitted on cross-examination that there were only 10 stains, and some of them were genuinely old; the stain on the throw rug was old as well and the object that might have left it never found.
+Lee, who based his testimony on photos taken during the investigation, admitted on cross-examination that there were only 10 stains, and some of them were genuinely old; the stain on the throw rug was old as well and the object that might have left it was never found.

 The defense also offered alternative explanations for other incriminating testimony.
 The proposed garage sale Thayer had talked about had actually resulted from Cal's cleaning up the house after the police searches; he had put Michele's belongings in boxes and stored them in the basement.
-It was Thayer who had suggested the garage sale, not Cal.
+They claimed it was Thayer who had suggested the garage sale, not Cal.
 And while Cal had indeed made that statement to his girlfriend, it had been at 4 a.m. when she had decided to sleep at the house after having arrived at midnight.

 During deliberations, which lasted more than a day, the jury asked the judge for clarification on how to define reasonable doubt; they were instructed that "it must be a doubt for which some reason can be given."
 In early June 2007, the trial ended with the jury returning a guilty verdict.
 Sentencing was set for August.